Republican Party of American Samoa: Current leadership

 In March 2016, the party elected new leadership in the lead up to the 2016 American Samoa Republican Caucus.

 History

+The Republican Party of American Samoa was officially organized in 1985.

 In the 2014 elections, Radewagen was elected as American Samoa's Delegate to Congress.
 After having served fourteen consecutive terms in Washington, DC, Democrat Eni Faleomavaega lost his reelection bid to Republican Aumua Amata during the 2014 American Samoan general election.
 She won reelection in 2016 with 75.4%, and won reelection with 83.3% of the votes in a three-way race in 2018.

-In 2015, the party criticized the Democratic National Committee (DNC) as Tulsi Gabbard did not get the opportunity to participate in televised debates.
-Gabbard, a Democrat, represents Hawai’i in the U.S. Congress but was born in American Samoa.
+In 2015, the Republican Party of American Samoa party criticized the Democratic National Committee for asking its then vice-chair Tulsi Gabbard, who was born in American Samoa, not to attend a presidential primary debate in Nevada.
 The Republican Party of American Samoa also planned to invite Gabbard to their next Republican primary debate.